-We inspire children to look beyond the immediate area they live in, and develop their curiosity and interest in different places and environments in the wider world.
+We inspire our children to look beyond the immediate area they live in and develop their curiosity and interest in different places and environments in the world.
+Our aim is for them to find interest, curiosity and intrigue about different places and cultures through exploration of human and physical geography.

 We provide children with opportunities to use a range of geographical skills and develop deep geographical knowledge as they move through the school.
 Skills are put into practice both through local fieldwork and trips.